 My early life was spent in the Midwest.
 I grew up in Fort Wayne and earned a B.A. in English from Indiana University.
 I moved East to get my M.A. at the University of Pennsylvania, where I created and taught the first undergraduate classes in fantasy and science fiction.
 A few years later I became a freelance writer, and I’ve been a full-time freelancer ever since.

 Now I’m a happy resident of the Pacific Northwest.
-I live in Portland, Oregon, with my longtime partner, Zachary Edmonson, and our cat, Xerxes, who is most definitely the boss of us.
-We have a garage full of bikes and kayaks, a garden that consists largely of moss and ferns (Pacific Northwest, like I said), and never enough free time.
+I live in Portland, Oregon, with a garage full of bikes and kayaks, a garden that consists largely of moss and ferns, and never enough free time.

-One room in our house has indigo walls, a blue-and-white checked floor, an ancient oilcloth map of Tibet on one wall, and a view into the branches of our monster cottonwood tree.
+One room in the house has indigo walls, a blue-and-white checked floor, an ancient oilcloth map of Tibet on one wall, and a view from the second floor into the branches of a monster cottonwood tree.
 That’s my office, where I spend a good part of every day.
-Over the years I’ve had a variety of home offices: some in my living room, some in my bedroom, some, like this one, in rooms of their own.
-My blue room is the best office of all, and I love it.
+Often I am accompanied–or distracted–by the Speckled Menace, aka the young Bengal cat Xanthe.

 As of 2023 I’ve published more than 200 nonfiction books for teens and young readers.
 Check out “Nonfiction for young readers” on this website for more information.